nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 ### Video conferencing

 Some smartwatches are designed with inbuilt cameras.
-You can start shooting videos using a smartwatch from your wrist itself.
-Video calling for meeting purposes.

- You must check out whether the Smartwatch has the following sensors to support video conference:
+You can start video calling or shooting videos using a smartwatch from your wrist itself.
+You must check out whether the Smartwatch has the following sensors to support video calls or shoot videos:

 - Smartwatch Camera
 - Voice sensor

 You can find out your mobile if you place it anywhere and want to find it out.
 These are very important to make it useful for your work life.

+**Top 3 Smartwatches for working professionals**

 ## Best Smartwatches for Students

-For students, you can look for specific features like activity tracker, interfacing smartphone, waterproof for sure.
+If you are a student you may want to take track your classes, keep notification about your assignments and reminders, protection against rain you can look for specific features like activity tracker, interfacing smartphone, waterproof for sure.
 If your budget is average, you can go with these features alone.
 If you can spend a little more, some brands provide e-paper facilities for taking notes.

 And another feature you can specify while purchasing smartwatches is silent vibrating alarms either for alarm or for notifications' purposes.
 When you are in class, this feature helps a lot.

 College students who want to listen to music or podcast can use the music player, camera, etc. This feature adds more price when it gets added.

 Students are concerned with fashion, mostly.
-So the design and color of the Smartwatch are also crucial for them.
+So, if you are more concern on fashion, you must check whether the watch strap can be easily changed.
+You can buy watch straps with various colors and use them to match with your outfits.
 There are many brands with sleek and stylish looks and colors.

 ## Best Smartwatches for Entertainment